 You can also focus on recapturing lapsed recurring donors.
 Depending on their reason for leaving, these donors might be easier to bring back into the fold.
 It could be as simple as asking them to update their expired credit card information.

-Let your supporters know how much they’ve impacted your organization and its work, and how their involvement is helping to advance your mission.
-Then, ask them to consider increasing their monthly donation.
-Explain how even adding just one extra dollar to their gift can greatly enhance your organization’s long-term planning and budgeting for the programs they’re passionate about.Watch Next: Webinar – Recurring Giving 101: The How and Why
+Let your supporters know how much they’ve impacted your organization and how their involvement is helping to advance your mission.
+Then, ask them to consider increasing their recurring donation amount.
+Explain how adding just one extra dollar to their gift can greatly enhance your organization’s long-term planning and budgeting for the programs they’re passionate about.

-4. Increase Average One-Time Gift Size
+4. Increase Your Average One-Time Gift Size

-On the flip side, your fundraising goal might be to boost the average gift size of all one-time donors.
+On the flip side, your fundraising team might be focused on boosting the average gift size of all one-time donors.
 One way to do this is to alter and test suggested giving levels on your donation forms.

-Keep in mind that different donors have different giving capacities, so you should have custom donation forms with suitable default gift ranges for each donor segment.
-Segment your donors by past average gift amount (e.g. low-tier donors, mid-tier donors, high-tier donors), then direct them to a custom donation form with giving levels tailored for them.
+Divide your donors by past average gift amount (e.g. low-tier donors, mid-tier donors, high-tier donors), then direct them to a custom donation form with giving levels tailored specifically to them.
 This allows you to upgrade each level of donor according to their true giving range.

-A common and important campaign goal is to acquire a certain number of gifts throughout the campaign.
-Instead of focusing on just the total number of donations received, consider increasing the number of gifts that come in through each communication channel as an avenue to acquire donations.
+A common and important campaign goal is to acquire a certain number of gifts.
+Instead of focusing on just that number alone, consider focusing a portion of your efforts on increasing the number of gifts that come in through each communication channel.

-Track your progress by first determining the average number of gifts that comes in through each channel.
-Then create a custom donation form for each channel so you can track how many gifts it captures.
-Your website donate button, email appeals, social media asks, and newsletters can each link to a separate donation form.Read Next: Only One Donation Form?
-You Might Be Missing Out
+Track your progress by first determining the average number of gifts that come in through each channel.
+Then create a custom donation form for each channel so you can track how many gifts it captures over the course of a time-based campaign.

-To test a certain variable, split your donor base into separate groups, send each a different version of your email campaign, and compare which version performs better.
+To test a certain variable, split your donor base into separate groups, send each segment a different version of your email campaign, and compare which version performs better.
 Here are a few variables you might consider testing:

 - Email subject lines